The discovery of a twin pregnancy is both exciting and overwhelming!

 There are two main types of twins – fraternal and identical.

-Fraternal pregnancies occur when two separate sperm fertilise two separate eggs.
-This means that the two embryos are just as unique as any other siblings, the only thing they share more in common than any other sibling is the uterus at the same time!
+Fraternal twin pregnancies occur when two separate sperm fertilise two separate eggs.
+This means that the two embryos are just as unique as any other siblings.
+The only thing they share more in common than any other sibling is the uterus at the same time!
 This is the type of twin pregnancy that can run in families; some women are more likely to release two eggs at the same time.

-There are a few factors that can influence and increase your chances of having a twin pregnancy including:
+Factors that can influence and increase your chances of having a twin pregnancy:

 How do you know if you’re carrying twins?

-There will be no way to know for absolute certain that you’re carrying twins until an ultrasound confirms that there are two babies in there!
+There is no way to know for absolute certain that you’re carrying twins until an ultrasound confirms that there are two babies in there!